-FINDING: State water quality regulations that became effective in November 1997 contain a prohibition against mixing zones in anadromous or resident fish spawning areas.
+FINDING: Existing water quality regulations contain a prohibition against mixing zones in anadromous or resident fish spawning areas.
 This overly broad language makes it more difficult to consider site-specific conditions, such as the productivity of the spawning area compared to the potential benefit of a municipal waste treatment plant or industrial project that might require a mixing zone.
 Without flexibility in the regulation, many projects that could significantly improve the health and welfare of people throughout Alaska may be precluded because of the widespread presence of spawning fish, including resident fish.
-Prior to promulgation of the mixing zone regulations, the ADEC considered language that could have allowed mixing zones if either the discharge had no adverse effect on spawning or if all reasonably anticipated adverse impacts were satisfactorily mitigated.
-This type of discretionary flexibility needs to be incorporated in the regulations so future projects that may be beneficial are not automatically prohibited a^opriorri.

-During 2004, ADEC proposed revisions to the mixing zone regulations as part of the triennial review, and these regulations were distributed for public comment.
+During 2004 and 2005, ADEC proposed revisions to the mixing zone regulations and solicited public comment.
 Three critical improvements were provided in the proposed mixing zone regulations.
 These included 1) allowing mixing zones in spawning areas provided an applicant can demonstrate no adverse effect to the spawning area, 2) simplifying and reorganizing the mixing zone regulations into one section of the water quality standards as compared to several locations, without compromising the protection of the environment, and 3) moving the technical specifications for designing and modeling mixing zones into guidance documents and out of regulation to allow for modifying and improving design criteria and specifications based on current science and technology.
-As of the end of 2004, these proposed revisions to the mixing zone regulations have not been finalized.
+As of the end of 2005, these proposed revisions to the mixing zone regulations have not been finalized.

-1e1) The ADEC finalize the promulgation of the mixing zone regulations drafted in 2004, and that ADEC consider the comments provided during the comment period that result in enhancements to the proposed regulations without detracting from the original three critical considerations in the proposed regulations.
+1e) The Alaska Department of Environmental Conservation finalize the promulgation of the mixing zone regulations after considering the comments provided during the comment period that result in enhancements to the proposed regulations and without detracting from the original three improvements in the proposed regulations.

-A2) ACCESS AND INFRASTRUCTURE
+A2) ACCESS and INFRASTRUCTURE

 The lack of infrastructure, including roads, airports, and power transmission networks, increases the costs of mineral exploration, development, and mining, and substantially increases economic risk incurred by potential investors.
 High costs and risk levels are a deterrent to investment and, consequently, decrease the rate of mineral deposit discovery and subsequent development.
-Alaska mining operations are rendered less competitive in the global marketplace because of the lack of public infrastructure.
-This all limits mining industry growth and slows economic diversification, particularly in rural areas.
+Alaska mining operations are rendered less competitive in the global marketplace because of the lack of public infrastructure, limiting mining industry growth and slowing economic diversification, particularly in rural areas.